 Maintenance windows let you define a recurring window of time to run administrative and maintenance tasks across your instances.
 This ensures that installing patches, updates, or making other configuration changes do not disrupt business critical operations, which helps improve your application availability.

-AWS Systems Manager helps you securely distribute and install software packages, such as software agents.
+Amazon Systems Manager helps you securely distribute and install software packages, such as software agents.
 Systems Manager Distributor allows you to centrally store and systematically distribute software packages while you maintain control over versioning.
 You can use Distributor to create and distribute software packages and then install them using Systems Manager Run Command and State Manager.
 Distributor can also use Identity and Access Management (IAM) policies to control who can create or update packages in your account.
 You can use the existing IAM policy support for Systems Manager Run Command and State Manager to define who can install packages on your hosts.

 Patch Manager helps you select and deploy operating system and software patches automatically across large groups of instances.
 You can define a maintenance window for patches to be applied only during set times that fit your needs.
 These capabilities are helpful to ensure your software is always up to date and meets your compliance policies.